DDT 8th Anniversary: Judgement 9

 DDT 8th Anniversary: Judgement 9 was a professional wrestling event promoted by DDT Pro-Wrestling (DDT).
 It took place on March 27, 2005, in Tokyo, Japan, at the Club Heights.
-It was the ninth event under the Judgement name.
+It was the ninth event held under the Judgement name.
 The event aired domestically on Fighting TV Samurai.

 Storylines

 Judgement 9 featured seven professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.
+Wrestlers portrayed villains, heroes, or less distinguishable characters in scripted storylines that built tension and culminated in matches.

 Event

-The event saw the debut of Jun Inomata in a six-man tag team match.
+The event marked the debut of Jun Inomata in a six-man tag team match.